merzlab/QUICK-docs/docs/source/installation-guide.rst

 	CUDA_HOME=(your cuda home)

 c) You may have to change the "-gencode arch=compute_70,code=sm_70" options in CUDA_FLAGS variable depending on the type of your GPU.
 The default value (70) is for a Volta gpu.
-Use 30, 50, 60 and 75 for Kepler, Maxwell, Pascal and Turing GPUs respectively.
+Use 60 and 75 for Pascal and Turing GPUs respectively.

 ::